ShayanDodge/Hybrid-BEM-PINN-Electromagnetics/README.md

 <tr>
 <td width="55%" valign="top">

-### 🔹 v2.0.0 — Non-Homogeneous Nested Square Domains *(Coming Soon)*
+### 🔹 v2.0.0 — Multi-Material Nested Square Domains

-- Extension to non-homogeneous / multi-material domains
+- Extension from homogeneous to heterogeneous (multi-material) domains
-- Incorporates interface conditions between different materials
+- Support for nested square geometries with material interfaces
+- Coupled BEM–PINN framework with interface continuity enforcement
+- Continuity of scalar potential and normal flux across interfaces
-- Improved physical modeling capabilities
+- Improved modular architecture for multi-domain simulations

-🚧 Currently under development.
+- Validation on heterogeneous benchmark problems

+👉 This version validates the methodology presented in the paper.

 </td>